 4. HubSpot Marketing Hub

-And with HubSpot’s custom reporting tools, you can dig into detailed data across email, paid ads, blog content, SEO, and more–connected to your client’s lifecycle stage.
+Marketing attribution, sales funnel metrics, email marketing performance, and conversion tracking are all built in.
+HubSpot's custom reporting tools let you dig into detailed data across paid ads, blog content, landing pages, and SEO, all connected to your client's lifecycle stage.

-(Credit: Hubspot)
+(Credit: HubSpot)

 Pricing